TransBioInfoLab/ad-meta-analysis/README.md

 ### Enrichment analysis of significant DNA methylation changes

-Meta-analysis results were divided into two groups, methylation changes with positive estimates (hypermethylation in AD compared to control) and negative estimae (hypomethylation in AD compared to control).
+Meta-analysis results were divided into two groups, methylation changes with positive estimates (hypermethylation in AD compared to control) and negative estimate (hypomethylation in AD compared to control).
 For each group, we performed an enrichment analysis (Fisher's test) separately for DMRs and CpGs.

 The main regions/probe annotation used were: